 Dr. Sania Nishtar: Non-communicable diseases, (which is a collective name for diabetes, cancers and heart and lung diseases) are the major global killers.
 They account for an annual estimated 38 million death toll and significant premature mortality.
 NCDs are not just the leading cause of death worldwide, but also pose a huge burden on societies and economies.

 The year 2018 is particularly important for NCDs as the United Nations General Assembly will host a summit on the subject, which is an unprecedented opportunity to address this challenge.
-The High Level Global Commission on NCDs, has therefore being constituted to raise the profile of NCDs and to bring transformative recommendations to the table.
-I am honored to be co-chairing this commission with three heads of state.
+The High-Level Global Commission on NCDs, has, therefore, being constituted to raise the profile of NCDs and to bring transformative recommendations to the table.
+I am honoured to be co-chairing this commission with three heads of state.

-Do you think World Health day has any significance in Pakistan?
+GVS: Do you think World Health day has any significance in Pakistan?
 Are the celebrations productive and impactful enough to bring an improvement in the current health scenario of Pakistan?

 UHC is a nation’s promise to its people!
 According to worldwide surveys, health entitlements are amongst the most important entitlements citizens’ value.
 However, the success of UHC hinges on effective health systems.
-UHC can also enable achievement of disease-specific targets, building of resilience against the health effects of climate change, and preventing and managing disease outbreaks.
+UHC can also enable achievement of disease-specific targets, the building of resilience against the health effects of climate change, and preventing and managing disease outbreaks.

 There is a geographic access component to UHC, which means people shouldn’t have to travel long distances to access care.
 But there is also a financial access component to UHC, which means people should not become financially stressed, or forgo care or become impoverished in the process of seeking healthcare.

-GVS: How do you see quality of healthcare in the context of universal health coverage.
+GVS: How do you see the quality of healthcare in the context of universal health coverage.
 We note that you also co-chair the United States National Academy of Sciences Global Study and the quality of healthcare.
 What is its relationship with Universal Health Coverage?

 Dr. Sania Nishtar: Well, what good is healthcare if it is of poor quality or is harmful?
 Let’s take the matter of spurious drugs.
 Even if a poor person is able to access a health facility and has the means to pay for it or the state pays on his/her behalf a fake drug will nullify everything in the end and there are thousands of examples of poor quality.

 GVS: Can you tell us a little bit about your work with Heartfile and how is this related to Heartfile Health Financing?

 Dr. Sania Nishtar: Heartfile is the NGO think tank I have founded several years ago and most of its work is focused on policy research.
 Heartfile Health Financing is one of its flagship projects.
 At the humanitarian level, it provides financial access to treatment to those who are unable to pay.

 It is well-known that financial access barriers impact women and girls in a poor household, most adversely.
 But there is a larger reform objective embedded in HHF, which is to supplement insurance and state funding to provide universal health coverage in mixed health systems.
 I hope to be able to upscale it globally.

-GVS: What do you are think are the world’s biggest challenges?
+GVS: What do you think are the world’s biggest challenges?
 You hold key leading positions in the global health system.
 What do you think are the key health problems today, just as HIV and AIDs was a decade ago?

 These, together with the longer-term threat of climate change, threaten to wipe out the development gains of the last century.
 A flu pandemic in today’s inter-connected world could kill an estimated 80 million, even with the advanced medicines and technologies at hand.

 Apart from pandemics, infectious outbreaks such as the Zika, can be devastating for societies and economies.
 Extreme climate events threaten the health and wellbeing of people across the world, particularly those in the Small Island Developing States.

 GVS: Do you think enough is being done to bring/allow women to reach top leadership positions?
 How can we create a pipeline of women ready for top leadership positions?
 What institutional changes do we need in Pakistan?

-As is clear to so many of us, I understand that being a woman means you need to work twice as hard as the men, and perform to higher standards to get to a leadership position.
+Dr. Sania Nishtar: As is clear to so many of us, I understand that being a woman means you need to work twice as hard as the men, and perform to higher standards to get to a leadership position.
 In all areas of life and work there is a men’s club into which one cannot break – and women face a glass ceiling to make change– where they can see what needs to be done but there are no stairs for access.